-When you're deciding which breast implant is right for you you'll have a few key decisions.
+When you're deciding which breast implant is right for you you'll have a few key decisions, such as the implant type and the manufacturer!

 I'm going to hone-in on Allergan's more popular type of silicone implants: Inspira Silicone Gels.